-A program developed by the College Board to provide rigorous academic courses which are offered at high schools, Advanced Placement courses are offered at 40 Hawaii high schools in subjects ranging from Calculus to English Language and Composition, Biology, U.S. History, Studio Art and 20 other subjects.
+A program developed by the College Board to provide rigorous academic courses at high schools, Advanced Placement courses are offered at 40 Hawaii high schools in subjects ranging from Calculus to English Language and Composition, Biology, U.S. History, Studio Art and 20 other subjects.
 Students can also enroll in AP courses through the Department's HVLN Hawaii Online Courses Program (formerly known as E-School).

-Students may receive college credit if they receive a score of 3 or higher on the AP exam taken in May.
+Students may receive college credit if they receive a score of 3 or higher on the AP exam.
 Students may take an AP exam without enrolling in an AP course.